 I’m a Statistician and reproducible research enthusiast.
 An R and GIT lover and active user.
-I like statistical modelling in general, package and dashboards building, text mining and APIs.
+I like statistical modelling in general, package and dashboards development, text mining and APIs.
 Also, I’m specially interested in multivariate analysis, feature extraction, probabilistic graphical models and data science.

 As as I am very interested in Music Information Retrieval, I developed, so far, two packages for R: vagalumeR, which is about lyrics data extraction, and chorrrds, a package that extracts music chords from the CifraClub website.
 They’re both already available on CRAN.
 I also have worked on the R package that makes connections with the Spotify API (found at this repository).
 In addition to that, I have started a blog and github organization called R-Music, that has as its main goals to enable the study and practice of Music Information Retrieval (MIR) in R.

 Some of my work with Shiny Applications, and the